Adaptive variational simulation for open quantum systems: Method

 \subsection{Restricted and unrestricted adaptive protocol}

 Unlike existing variational methods~\cite{Benjamin_prl_2020} that use a fixed set of ansatz operators, our approach uses an adaptive procedure that selects ansatz operators from a predefined pool during the time evolution.
 The purpose of the adaptive protocol is to define a systematic way of preparing a compact ansatz.
-This is achieved by minimizing the McLachlan distance~\cite{macdonald1934modified} during each time step such that there are always enough operators in the ansatz to keep the distance below a threshold.
-However, a unique challenge presented by in an adaptive protocol is that an attainable lower bound for the McLachlan distance is not known a priori, making it difficult to set a threshold value.
+This is achieved by minimizing the McLachlan distance~\cite{MacDonald1934-mv} during each time step such that there are always enough operators in the ansatz to keep the distance below a threshold.
+However, a unique challenge for adaptive protocols is the lack of a known attainable lower bound for the McLachlan distance a priori, making it difficult to set a threshold value.
 This is an issue for both closed and open system adaptive algorithms.
 For the closed system case, if there are infinite operators in the pool, the lower bound should, in principle, be $0$.
 However, the same is not true for the open system case, which we will explain later.
 To address this issue, we propose the unrestricted adaptive variational quantum dynamics (UAVQDS) protocol, where instead of setting a fixed threshold for the McLachlan distance, we adopt a greedy approach which selects every operator that lowers the McLachlan distance.

 We formulate two versions of the adaptive protocol, the restricted version and unrestricted version.
 In the restricted version, the McLachlan's distance is set at a fixed threshold.
 While evolving, at every time step we measure the McLachlan's distance and a number bigger than the threshold triggers the adaptive procedure.
 We will call this the restricted adaptive variational quantum dynamics (RAVQDS).
 On the other hand, an adaptive process can still be executed at every time step provided an operator in the operator pool lowers the McLachlan's distance.
 In other words, no matter what time step we are at, an operator will be added if it can lower the distance (by a relative threshold).
 Such a protocol ensures that the McLachlan's distance will reach the lowest possible value possible and not be restricted at a fixed threshold.
 We therefor call this the unrestricted adaptive variational quantum dynamics or UAVQDS.